seananderson/seananderson.ca/portfolio.md

 <p class="caption">An Instagram account.
 I wrote a series of R functions to
-read in the jpeg files, pick out the perceptually dominant colour hue, frame the photo in that hue, order the photos by to that hue, and create the plot.</p>
+read in the jpeg files, pick out the perceptually dominant colour hue, frame the photo in that hue, order the photos by that hue, and create the plot.</p>

 # Academic Figures